tistarsec/electron/docs/api/remote.md

 Process: [Renderer](../glossary.md#renderer-process)

-The `remote` module provides a simple way to do inter-process communication (IPC) between the renderer process (web page) and the main process.
+The `remote` module provides a mechanism for inter-process communication (IPC) between the renderer process (web page) and the main process.

 In Electron, GUI-related modules (such as `dialog`, `menu` etc.) are only